Living on Campus

 Weekend Travel and Off Campus Socializing

-The College has accelerated the academic calendar by beginning early, eliminating Fall Break, and finishing the semester on November 20 in order to reduce the opportunity that the coronavirus could be brought back to campus due to travel.
-Therefore, we discourage all non-essential travel, including trips home.
-However, students are not barred from such travel.
-We do ask that students who choose to leave campus for the weekend, or to attend off-campus parties and other large gatherings, adhere to the safety guidelines established by the College to reduce the risk of exposure and spread of the coronavirus.
+The College has accelerated the academic calendar to reduce the opportunity that the coronavirus could be brought back to campus due to travel.
+Therefore, we strongly discourage all non-essential travel, including trips home.
+While students are not absolutely barred from such travel, we do ask that students who choose to leave campus for the weekend adhere to the safety guidelines established by the College while away.
+For the same reason, we continue to ask that students refrain from attending off-campus parties.